Trusted by 1565+ businesses CDSCO-regulated NSNM device compliance 4.6/5 average client rating

 For Indian manufacturers, the manufacturing facility must be registered with the State Licensing Authority of the local state.
 The significant steps include:

-Accurate and comprehensive documentation is the key for registration to be successful.
-The following is a list of mandatory documents needed for Class A NSNM medical device registration:
+Accurate and comprehensive documentation is the key for Class A NSNM medical device registration to be successful.
+The following is a list of mandatory documents needed for Class A Non-Sterile and Non-Measuring device registration:

 Device Master File (DMF)